Edit Blog Post

 1. The New Highway

-The sleeper bus left Hanoi at 7AM.
-I was a couple of inches too tall for the beds but it was still better than a regular bus.
+The sleeper bus departed Hanoi at 7AM.
+I was inch or two too tall for the beds but it was still better than a regular bus.
 Tourists once preferred the overnight train, but the new highway to Sa Pa has changed things.

-The plains were all rice fields, many dotted with tombstones and shrines.
+Out the window were endless plains of rice fields, many punctuated with roadside tombstones and shrines.

 2. H'Mong Guide

-The night before I'd arranged with my homestay for a guide to meet me at the town church.
+I'd arranged with my homestay to meet my guide at the town church.
 Mae introduced herself as I towered over her.
 The first question she asked is how old I am.

 I refused to let a motorbike guy take my bag to the homestay via roads, so Mae exchanged some words with him, he looked frustrated and sped off, and I felt guilty.